Divorced and Destroyed: How the System Fails Women

 Like, this is how the system treats women.

-and constantly requesting for continuances.
 Now, continuances are not given the next week or in a month.

-Can you explain to people what that is for those who don't know?
+It's usually you're going going to have to wait.

 Oh, so a court, you have, you're always scheduled a court hearing.
 And then you have,

 if he has an attorney, which he did,

 just for a continuance, because she wants, the attorney wants to go on vacation, it's granted.
-And the continuance is like you're going to get another.

-court hearing, but it takes about six to eight weeks.
+And

 So you're now waiting another two months.

-Oh, it's intentional.
+So it's intentional.

 Or in another reasons, not submitting documents, you know, that is required by the court in order to make a decision in regards to child support.
 And then it gets continued again.

 Because that's another part of your story that I thought is total chaos.
-You're living in your house.
+You're living in your house, you are paying the mortgage, you're paying all the bills.

 Correct.
-He's not helping you at all.
+He's He's not helping at all.

-No. Although he has a job.
+No. Although he has a job,

-Correct.
-He's healthy, right?
+he's healthy, right?
 How old is he?
+52. Wow.

 So he's young.
-He's a young, healthy, middle-aged man,

-educated from a great background, and he decides he's not going to help you with anything.
+He's a young, healthy, middle-aged man, educated as well as educated from a great background, and he decides he's not going to help you with anything.
 Anything.

+So you're paying the mortgage, like the email you rob me.
 You're paying mortgage, property, taxes, insurance, la la la la la, and taking care of three kids

+all on your own, correct.
 And all you want is get divorced.
-And this dude is not giving you a penny

-until the judge order him to pay you child support.
+And this dude is not giving you a penny until the judge order him to pay you child support.
 Yes.

 So he started paying you child support.

-Yes.
+Yes, in 2023, he began to pay child support.
 And so when his wages became garnished, that's when he became very angry about

 an animal.
 And then he found a very creative way to get out of paying child support, and that is by being unemployed.

 What was his job?
 He was in sales in the alcohol industry.
 Okay, so he quit his job on purpose, you think?
+Well, he says he was laid off.

+We don't have any documentation to confirm that.
 Okay, so he probably quit his job on purpose.

-Yes, and four days later, he filed for a request for order hearing, and that is to now order request for me to now pay child support and spousal support.
-Okay, so he he stopped working,
+a request for order hearing, and that is to now order, request for me to now pay child support and special support.
+Okay, so he stopped working

-He doesn't want to help the kids.
+but it's his kids correct he doesn't want to help the kids

-school tuitions my kids you know God knows how you afford all this stuff on your own right now right with the salary right but then okay so he stops everything and you're living in your house and the judge doesn't help you
+with a salary right but then okay so he stops everything and you're living in your house and the judge doesn't help you

-as well as receiving any child support because he was ordered to give child support.
+As well as receiving any child support, because he was ordered to give child support.
+And I decided to take this challenge independently.

-And I decided to take this challenge independently and I, because we went through so many court hearings and mediations and trial settlement conferences where we couldn't come to an agreement, the case then went proceeded to trial setting.
+because we went through so many court hearings and mediations and trial settlement conferences where we couldn't come to an agreement, the case then went proceeded to trial setting.
 Okay.

 So I had to release my attorney because, to be honest, the mental and emotional well-being for my children is a priority.
+I had a daughter that was graduating high school.

 I had my son graduating from eighth grade.
 There was no way I'm pulling my kids out of private school.